rafaeljosecomputacao/crud-console/README.md

 > Database

-Create the database in Microsoft SQL Server Management Studio.
 The database consists of a table called students with the columns id, name and email.
-The table is created via C# code in Microsoft Visual Studio.
-To connect to the database, it is necessary to create the file "ConnectionString.cs" inside the "Models" directory, passing your connection settings.
+The table was created using C# code in Microsoft Visual Studio.
+To connect to the database, you need to create the "ConnectionString.cs" file inside the "Models" directory, passing your connection settings.

 <img src="/Students/Images/readme-image-3.png">